sdgilley/docs-azdo-tools/README.md

 * Local execution.
 If running locally, you'll need:

     * Python 3.8 or later installed on your machine.
 You can check this by running `py -3 --version` in a command prompt.
-    * Azure CLI installed and authenticated with `az login --use-device-code`
+    * Azure CLI installed and authenticated with `az login`
     * Create a python virtual environment and install requirements:

         ```bash